Osteogenesis Imperfecta

 JAMES STEVENSON/SCIENCE PHOTO LIBRARY

-Type III is progressive and the most severe nonlethal form of osteogenesis imperfecta.
+Type III (progressively deforming) is the most severe nonlethal form of osteogenesis imperfecta.
 Patients with type III have short stature, spinal curvature, and multiple, recurrent fractures.
 Macrocephaly with triangular facies and pectal deformities are common.
 Scleral hue varies.

 Osteogenesis Imperfecta (Skeletal Findings)